kentcdodds/old-kentcdodds.com/content/blog/avoid-nesting-in-tests/index.md

 bannerCredit: 'Photo by [Kate Remmer](https://unsplash.com/photos/05_sUnshoaE)'
 ---

 I want to show you something.

-> What I'm going to show is a general testing principle, applied to a React
+What I'm going to show is a general testing principle, applied to a React Component test.
+So even though the example is a react one, hopefully it helps communicate the concept properly.
-> Component test.

 Here's a React component that I want to test: